-With all of that antioxidant healing power, you probably already have a feel for the potential that clove essential oil (CEO) carries.
+With all of that antioxidant healing power of clove essential oil benefits, you probably already have a feel for the potential that clove essential oil (CEO) carries.
 With great power comes great responsibility, though, and CEO carries as much potential for damage as it does for healing.

 A recent study, published in the Journal of Immunotoxicology, demonstrates this balance between effectiveness and caution.
 After investigating the effects of eugenol – CEO's most prominent property – on the liver, they discovered two sides of one coin.
 Eugenol in low doses protected the liver, not only against at least one cause of liver disease but also against inflammation and cell death.
 On the other hand, “a larger dose amplifies the liver injury via oxidant and inflammatory effects.”
 (3)

-This is both good news and a warning, that:
+This is both good news and a warning:

 1. CEO is a powerful substance.

 2. Powerful substances should be handled carefully, under the guidance of knowledge, wisdom, and common sense.